Trichoptera: Rhyacophilidae of Gunnison County, Colorado

 Discusses this species as R. acropedes.
 Has life history data from the St Vrain River in Colorado.

-They include R. acropedes in a larval key.
-This is probably R. brunnea.
+Discussed as R. acropedes in a larval key.

 Discussed as R. acropedes.
 Quote from page 611: "The reference site was represented by twelve species of caddisflies, including relatively abundant populations of Arctopsyche grandis and Rhyacophila acropedes.
 Trichopterans at the regulated site, however, were represented by nine rare and three slightly more abundant caddisflies (Hydroptila sp., Brachycentrus americanus, and Hesperophylax designatus).
 The abundance of net-spinning caddisflies was significantly reduced in the regulated site compared to both reference and recovery locations (p=0.05), as has been reported by several workers (Armitage and Capper, 1976; Müller, 1962; Ward, 1987). "